20250513_1306_DJ at EDC Las Vegas_remix_01jv5kzan9e3rvbr6097hvf6qm (1).png

 • Glow sticks or a small candle for the Candle-Lighting Circle on Saturday.

-• Tarot cards, journal, or other items for Spirit Pharmacy activities on Thursday.
+• Tarot cards, journal, or other items for Spirit Playground activities on Thursday.

 Miscellaneous